ExquisAppFactory/code-challenge/README.md

 ## 📝 Project Requirement

 MoneyPal is a fictitous marketplace system where user have offers and request for services.
-Users have a virtual wallet where they can credit their wallets from within the system.
+Users have a virtual wallet where they can credit their wallets from within the system

 The goal of this mini project is to build a backend services using the microservice architecture to facilitate transfer of money from a wallet to another wallet.
 Note that, the said system should have a `user service`, `payment service`, `billing service`, and a `wallet service` respectively.

 ### Technical Requirement: